artefactual/atom-docs/user-manual/access-content/navigate.rst

 collapsed to hide match results, by clicking on the facet title - facet titles are highlighted in dark grey when opened in AtoM's :term:`Dominion theme`.

-Available facet results appear below each facet heading as blue :ref:`text links <recurring-text-links>`.
+Available facet results appear below each facet heading as :ref:`text links <recurring-text-links>`.
 When clicked by a user, the search/browse results on the page will reload, filtered to show only results that match the facet filter selected - for example, selecting "Series" in the Level of